scholarslab/praxis/tutorials/bash/index.md

 Windows Explorer or Mac Finder to move around to different folders on your computer.
 Say we want to change into one of the directories that exists inside of your home user directory.
 You can do that by typing
-<code>cd</code> , space, and then the name of the directory.
+<code>cd</code>, space, and then the name of the directory.
 Go ahead and change into the
-"private" directory with <code>cd private</code> .
+"Desktop" directory with <code>cd Desktop</code> .

 Now, type the <code>ls</code> command again to see the contents of the new directory.
-If changed directories successfully, you should see just one file called home.html.
+If changed directories successfully, you should see all the files and directories on your Desktop.
 Now, let's go back to your user directory.
+To move
-To move "upwards" on the filepath, type <code>cd ..</code> .
+"upwards" on the filepath, type <code>cd ..</code> .
 The double period ".." stands for going up a single directory level.
 So, if you wanted to go up two levels, you'd type <code>cd ../..</code> .
-Three, <code>cd ../../..</code> .
+Three, <code>cd ../../..</code>.
 Etc.

 So, after typing <code>cd ..</code> , you should be back in your home user directory where you started.

+{% blockquote %}
+<h3>Quiz time:</h3>
+How do you know you're in the directory where you started?
+{% endblockquote %}

 ## <code>mkdir</code>

 Say you want to create a new directory ("folder" in Windows parlance).
-I put all of my work in a folder called "Projects."
-Go ahead and change into the "private" folder with the command <code>cd private</code> , and then create a new folder called Projects by typing <code>mkdir
-Projects</code> . "mkdir" stands for "make directory".
+I put all of my work in a folder called "projects."
+Go ahead and create a new folder called *projects* by typing <code>mkdir projects</code> . "mkdir" stands for "make directory".
 It just creates a new folder with nothing inside of it.

-Once you type <code>mkdir Projects</code> , type <code>ls</code> again to confirm that the
+Once you type <code>mkdir projects</code> , type <code>ls</code> again to confirm that the
 folder was created.
-Then change into the new folder with <code>cd Projects</code> .
+Then change into the new folder with <code>cd projects</code> .
 Once you're in the new folder, go ahead and create another subdirectory inside of projects called whatever you want - say, <code>mkdir testdir</code> .
 Then, change into the new testdir directory with <code>cd testdir</code> .

 ## <code>touch</code>

+### OS X
 <code>mkdir</code> creates directories, but directories are just buckets for actual
 data, which is contained in files.
 To create a new file in the current directory, use the <code>touch</code> command.